-As at June 30, 2024, the Company had a working capital deficit of \$13,934.
+As at September 30, 2024, the Company had a working capital deficit of \$23,550.

-The Company has capital requirements in excess of its currently available resources.
-The Company is exploring financing opportunities to meet future capital requirements.
-The Company believes that it's current working capital plus the proceeds from it's anticipated financing opportunities will enable it to carry out the activities as outlined in this MD&A.
+The Company is exploring additional financing opportunities to meet future capital requirements.
+The Company believes that it's current working capital plus the proceeds from it's anticipated raise will enable it to carry out the activities as outlined in this MD&A and its prospectus filing.